 Your Trademark Appeal Brief

-Once the notice of appeal has been acknowledged by the TTAB, it will mail out a proceeding schedule notifying you of some important deadlines.
+Once the notice of appeal has been acknowledged by the TTAB, it will send out a proceeding schedule notifying you of some important deadlines.
 The first deadline is the date by which you must file your appeal brief.
 The appeal brief gives you the opportunity to coherently organize and present all of your arguments and evidence to the TTAB.
 However, there are many rules with which you must comply and failure to do so may result in automatic dismissal of your trademark appeal.
 You’ll want to carefully read Section 1200 of the TTAB Manual of Procedure (TBMP) if you choose not to work with an experienced trademark attorney.

 The Examining Attorney’s Appeal Brief

-After your appeal brief is filed, the trademark examining attorney (representing the USPTO) will have time to prepare and submit his own brief.
-The trademark examining attorney will try to counter all of your arguments and evidence in the hope of convincing the TTAB to uphold the refusal to register your trademark.
-Once the trademark examining attorney’s brief has been filed, you have the option of submitting a reply brief to specifically address any of the points raised by the trademark examining attorney.
+After your appeal brief is filed, the examining attorney (representing the USPTO) will have time to prepare and submit his own brief.
+The examining attorney will try to counter all of your arguments and evidence in the hope of convincing the TTAB to uphold the refusal to register your trademark.
+Once the examining attorney’s brief has been filed, you have the option of submitting a reply brief to specifically address any of the points raised by the examining attorney.

 It’s Decision Time

 Once all briefs have been filed, the TTAB will review the entire record and make its decision.
 In the event the TTAB rules in your favor, your trademark application will be allowed to continue through the trademark application process.
-On the other hand, if the TTAB sides with the trademark examining attorney, your trademark application will go abandoned unless you further appeal the decision to the United States Court of Appeals for the Federal Circuit (which is very expensive and unlikely to be successful).
+On the other hand, if the TTAB sides with the examining attorney, your trademark application will go abandoned unless you further appeal the decision to the United States Court of Appeals for the Federal Circuit (which is very expensive and unlikely to be successful).

 May I Help With Your Trademark Appeal?